phalcon/documentation/docs/application-micro.md

     // ...
 }
 ```

-In this way, Phalcon can handle tens (or hundreds) of routes without regex performance penalty: using `explode()` is faster than regex.
+This approach allows Phalcon to handle numerous routes without a regex performance penalty.
+Using `explode()` proves faster than regex.

 #### Not found (404)

-Any route that has not been matched in our [Phalcon\Mvc\Micro][mvc-micro] application will cause it to try and execute the handler defined with the `notFound` method.
-Similar to other http methods (`get`, `post` etc.), you can register a handler in the `notFound` method which can be any callable PHP function.
+Any route not matched in our [Phalcon\Mvc\Micro][mvc-micro] application triggers the execution of the handler defined with the `notFound` method.
+Similar to other HTTP methods (`get`, `post`, etc.), you can register a handler in the `notFound` method, which can be any callable PHP function.

 ```php
 <?php